We're working with employers, industry representatives, universities and colleges to create Graduate Level Apprenticeships.

 Apprenticeships now let you build closer links with local schools – and start developing the workforce of the future.Find out more

-From April 2017, employers with a wage bill of more than £3 million will pay an apprenticeship levy.
+Employers with a wage bill of more than £3 million now pay an apprenticeship levy.

 The levy is aimed at funding new apprenticeships across the UK.About the levy